pepaslabs/LearningRxSwift/lesson3.6_interval/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        InfiniteHelloGenerator.generate().subscribeNext { (s) -> Void in
+        TickHelloGenerator.generate().subscribeNext { (s) -> Void in
             debugPrint(s)
         }.addDisposableTo(disposeBag)
     }
 }
 ```

+### Discussion:

+Here, we use `func interval` to generate one event per second, which we then `map` into a "hello" message.

-Start up the app and verify that you see an infinite stream of "hello" in the console:
+Start up the app and verify that you see one "hello" per second in the console:

 ```
 "hello"